jetsonhacks/camera-caps/README.md

 # camera-caps
 This is a graphical user interface over the v4l2-ctl command line tool.
-This program supports the JetsonHacks article: https://jetsonhacks.com/2022/01/25/jetson-camera-coding/
+This program supports an upcoming JetsonHacks article and video.
+There is experimental support for ROI.

-The main branch supports JetPack versions 4.X.
-There were changes to the v4l2 drivers in JetPack versions 5.X.
-Those changes are reflected in the 'jetpack-5.x' branch.

 ### Intended Spirit
 This app is a simple software sketch built to support a demonstration.
 It is not fully featured, and certainly not production quality code, but you may find it useful for your own study and experimentation.